 One of the most dangerous side effects of the medication is its tendency to augment pre-existing feelings of depression and suicidal ideation.
 In addition to cardiac and respiratory arrest, suicide completion is one of the most frequently reported post-marketing adverse events of taking the drug.
-Propoxyphene is a central nervous system depressant and, when combined with other drugs (especially alcohol and other depressants), there is a high likelihood of overdose and consequential respiratory failure, coma, and even death.
+Propoxyphene is a Central Nervous System (CNS) Depressant and, when combined with other drugs (especially alcohol and other Depressants), there is a high likelihood of overdose and consequential respiratory failure, coma, and even death.

-There have been numerous cases of both accidental and intentional overdose with Propoxyphene products either alone or in combination with other substances, particularly sedatives.
-Despite the fact that Propoxyphene is relatively milder compared to most other narcotic painkillers, taking too much of the drug in a short period of time can still have fatal consequences.
+There have been numerous cases of both accidental and intentional overdose with Propoxyphene products either alone or in combination with other substances, particularly Sedatives.
+Despite the fact that Propoxyphene is relatively mild compared to most other Narcotic Painkillers, taking too much of the drug in too short a period of time can still have fatal consequences.
 In fact, fatalities within the first hour of overdosage are not uncommon.

 Additionally, many of the Propoxyphene-related deaths have occurred in patients that mix the medication with other substances, such as alcohol.
-Taking two central nervous depressants together slows the nervous system’s ability to maintain basic bodily functions, including breathing and pumping blood throughout the body.
+Taking two CNS Depressants together slows the nervous system’s ability to maintain basic bodily functions, including breathing and pumping blood throughout the body.
 This increases the risk of damage to major organs, respiratory depression, and fatal overdose.